fugue/regula/docs/src/usage.md

 - The Rego rule file
 - The Rego tests file, where each test is prepended with `test_`
-- The test Terraform or CloudFormation IaC file
+- The test Terraform, CloudFormation, or Kubernetes file

 If passed one or more directories, `regula test` recurses through them and runs all `test_` rules it finds.
 Note that `regula test` will only operate on individual files rather than interpreting the entire directory as a single configuration.